ibmppl/ibmppl/docs/miscellaneous/gShell_handon_neoExample.md

 list_all              // display all graph stores

-add_vertex graph:kv11 id:"Tom" label:"Actor" prop:DoB:"1944" prop:gender:"Male"  // add a vertex
+add_vertex graph:g id:"Tom" label:"Actor" prop:DoB:"1944" prop:gender:"Male"  // add a vertex with label and properties

-query_vertex graph:kv11 id:"Tom"  // query a vertex according to vertex ID
+query_vertex graph:g id:"Tom"  // query a vertex according to vertex ID

-filter_vertices graph:kv11 prop:DoB:"1944" prop:gender:"Male" out:result // find a set of vertices
+filter_vertices graph:g prop:DoB:"1944" prop:gender:"Male" out:result // find a set of vertices

 filter_vertices in:result id:"Tom"  // second find
 ````

+_question: how to build the map for prop:Dob and prop:gender? build a secondary map?

+_question: how to handle user-defined IDs? is it a property or we build an internal map from string to vid

 -----------

-###We use the example from Neo4j Tutorial to show how to use Native Store gShell
+####We use the example from Neo4j Tutorial to show how to use Native Store gShell

 The description of each bullet below comes from Neo4j Tutorial example.
 We display the both solutions from Neo4j Cypher and Native Store gShell, for illustrating how much they can be mapped to each other.
 Our CLI-style makes queries more compact, clearer, and easier for embedded use.